Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 See what plans you qualify for in less than 2 minutes

-If you're selling a home with an active home warranty, you may be sitting on a valuable asset that most sellers overlook — the ability to transfer that coverage directly to the buyer.
+If you're selling a home with an active home warranty in 2026, you may be sitting on a valuable asset that most sellers overlook: the ability to transfer that coverage directly to the buyer.
 A home warranty transfer can make your listing more competitive, protect the buyer from unexpected repair bills on day one, and reduce post-closing disputes that can haunt sellers for months.

 But the process isn't automatic.
 There are deadlines to meet, forms to submit, and fees to consider.
-This guide walks you through everything: which warranties are transferable, what paperwork you'll need, how much coverage the buyer actually receives, and what happens to waiting periods and coverage terms once the transfer is complete.
+This guide walks you through everything for 2026: which warranties are transferable, what paperwork you'll need, how much coverage the buyer actually receives, current transfer fee amounts from major providers, and what happens to waiting periods and coverage terms once the transfer is complete.

 Key Pinch Points